 Sweet, Ransom, and Smith of Milwaukee were selected as the contractors for the lighthouse, and when their workers arrived in the area, they were directed to Michigan Island by Abraham Smolk, a local representative of the Lighthouse Board.
 The men dutifully erected a stone dwelling with attached tower only to have the work rejected by Captain Sitgreaves because it had been built on the wrong site.
 The contractors protested Sitgreaves’ rejection but were eventually forced to build a lighthouse on Long Island as well.

 Rather than construct a second stone lighthouse, the contractors hastily erected a frame, one-and-a-half-story dwelling with a six-foot-square tower rising from one end of its pitched roof.
-A fourth-order Fresnel lens, installed in the tower’s nine-sided lantern, went into service in 1858, sending forth a white light at a focal plane of forty-two feet.
+A fourth-order Fresnel lens, installed in the tower’s nine-sided lantern room, went into service in 1858, sending forth a white light at a focal plane of forty-two feet.
 Michigan Island Lighthouse was discontinued with the establishment of LaPointe Lighthouse.

 The influential Cleveland Vessel Owners’ Association petitioned the Lighthouse Board for a fog signal at LaPointe in 1887.
 The Board requested a $5,500 appropriation from Congress for a steam fog signal the following year, and the amount was granted on March 2, 1889.
-The machinery and boilers for the fog signal were constructed under contract and then shipped from Detroit to LaPointe, where work on the fog signal commenced in October 1890 and was completed three months later.
+The machinery and boilers for the ten-inch steam fog signal were constructed under contract and then shipped from Detroit to LaPointe, where work on the fog signal commenced in October 1890 and was completed three months later.
 Located three-fourths of a mile east of the lighthouse, the signal commenced operation with the opening of shipping in 1891 and was active anywhere from 150 to 695 hours per season, while consuming between 8 and 35 tons of coal.

 As the keepers at LaPointe were now responsible for two lights and a fog signal, the original lighthouse was raised, a brick first story was added, and the rooms were arranged to create two separate dwellings that would allow a second assistant keeper to be assigned to the station.
 The wooden tower and lantern were removed from the dwelling as part of the renovations.

 Joseph Sexton was appointed head keeper at LaPointe in 1889 and served at the station until his retirement in 1921.
 He witnessed the completion of the fog signal and the addition of the two new lighthouses and occasionally commented about these changes and other happenings in the station’s logbook.
-For example, on August 31, 1897, Keeper Sexton noted that he helped hoist two cast iron deck plates, which weigh 1,100 pounds apiece, to the top of the LaPointe Lighthouse.
+For example, on August 31, 1897, Keeper Sexton noted that he helped hoist two cast iron deck plates, which weigh 1,100 pounds apiece, to the top of the new LaPointe Lighthouse.

 July 21, 1897: “Chopped the timber down across the point to get the wind to drive the flies away for they are very bad.”